Silvestre15/Website/content/work/funds_analysis.md

 <p/>
 <iframe src="/sfm2Q22.html" scrolling=no id="custom_resize8" onload="iframeLoaded8()" allowTransparency="true" class="iframe-center"></iframe>

 Soros' family office lost almost one billion dollars in value compared to its previous filing.
-Its Rivian's stake has been slashed in half during the mean time.
+Its Rivian's stake has been slashed in half during the meantime.